 How do you convince your audience to visit your website?
 Well, if you are a marketer, you already know about landing pages.
 Whenever a user clicks on one of your ads, the landing page is the very first place they go.
 This is where they search for their desired product and relevant information.
 So the landing page is your first shot at making a good impression.
 Every time a user is abandoning your website from the landing page, you are losing a conversion.
-So, if you are losing potential customers, you need to follow some landing page best practices to increase the conversion.
+So to increase the conversion, you need to follow some landing page best practices.

 The second step is to create a design for your landing page that will result in a high conversion rate.
 But how do you do that?
 Well, this article brings you 12 ways that are proven as landing page best practices.